For general Western University parent information visit: Welcome to Western - Parents webpage.

 7. What is the environment like in the Don Wright Faculty of Music?

-At the Don Wright Faculty of Music we take Western’s current “Be Extraordinary!” campaign literally.
-We enjoy the benefit of being able to offer the opportunities that result from being a large, respected music program, within a “small school” environment.
+We enjoy the benefit of being able to offer the opportunities that result from being a large, respected music program, within a “small school” supportive community environment.
 This helps our students to flourish as expert faculty and staff share a common desire to nurture and support students as they become the best artists and scholars they can be!
 When the graduating class of 2014 was asked “what one word best describes your experience as a music student at Western?” the most frequent response was “Community.”